-Third, Zillow is not able to keep up with the rapid changes in the real estate market in your area.
+Second, Zillow is not able to keep up with the rapid changes in the real estate market in your area.
 Even if nearby homes sold just a few months ago for a certain amount, the market may have changed, and sometimes significantly, in that short amount of time.

 Also, the algorithm cannot account for any repairs or updates that you performed, nor can it consider additions that comparable sales did not have, such as a finished basement or covered porch.

 Finally, Zillow may not have any recent sales in your neighborhood to compare your home to, or the comps may be too broad to provide an accurate value for your particular part of the neighborhood.
 This further increases the potential for error in valuing your home.